adeira/universe/src/mrtnzlml-meta/docs/readme.md

 ---

 I am a JavaScript developer at [Pipedrive.com](https://www.pipedrive.com/), originally from Czech Republic 🇨🇿.
 Currently, I work with technologies around **GraphQL**, **Relay**, **Flow/TS**, **React (Native)** and similar.
-I studied very different things and my main interests are also somewhere else, however, this brings me some financial security, so I invest a lot of energy into it.
-Eventually, I'd like to stop being a programmer.
+I really like it and I believe I am good at it.
+However, I studied very different things and my main interests are also somewhere else.
+Programming brings me some financial security and I invest a lot of energy into it but eventually, I'd like to stop being a programmer.

 ## My location